Skip to main content

 2. Provide relevant updates

 Depending on the length of time they have been away, the returning employee may be out of the loop.
-Use this time to provide them with any relevant updates, including changes to working patterns, staff, or project developments.
-Keeping them informed will help them have a smoother reintegration into the workplace.
+Use this time to provide them with any relevant updates, including changes to:

-3. Identify the reason for their absence
+3. Find out the reason for absence

-Ask about the reason for their absence and explore if it’s work-related.
 Be mindful that they might have returned too early due to concerns about taking too many days off.
-Use this opportunity to gauge if there are any changes needed to support them moving forward.

 4. Come up with a plan

 Both parties should come away from the conversation with a clear understanding of next steps, and any actions that may need to be taken.
-This may involve adjusting their work pattern to support their health and wellbeing, removing them from certain projects, exploring flexible working arrangements or implementing a phased return to work.

 5. Record the absence

-Ensure the employee is aware that the absence has been recorded.
 It’s always a good idea to ensure that this is filed and easily accessible in the future, as efficient absence management can help line managers identify any patterns in an employee’s absences.

 6. Open the floor